dumisa-sakhile/dumisa-sakhile/README.md

-<h6 align="center">Hi 👋!
+<h6 align="center">Sanibonani 👋!
 My name is Sakhile Dumisa and I'm an ExpressJs/NodeJs backend developer, from South Africa.</h6>

 ##